|Nutrition Facts (per serving)|

 This recipe is loosely based on Orlando Murrin's recipe in "A Table in the Tarn: Living, Eating, and Cooking in Rural France."
-It's a classic French recipe, with thin-sliced potatoes, garlic-infused cream, and gooey Gruyère and Brie cheese.
+It's a classic French recipe, with thinly-sliced potatoes, garlic-infused cream, and gooey Gruyère and brie cheeses.
 The best potatoes for a gratin are floury types such as King Edward or a Maris Piper, which are more widely available in places such as the U.K., Ireland, and/or Canada, but you can use any potato that's recommended for mashing.
 Russet potatoes will work in this recipe.